On the strength of dependent products in the type theory of Martin-L\"of: Martin-L of type theory

 Yet this is not an entirely faithful rendition of $\J$, since strictly speaking, the displayed sequent asserts the judgement ``$B(x)$ is a type'' under the hypothesis that ``$x$ is an element of $A$''.
 To resolve this, we introduce the other key aspect of the Logical Framework, namely the \emph{function sorts}.
 These are specified by rules of formation, abstraction and application:

-subject to the $\alpha$-, $\beta$-, $\eta$-\ and $\xi$-rules of the lambda calculus.
+subject to the $\alpha$-, $\beta$-, $\eta$-\ and $\xi$-rules of the lambda-calculus.
 Using function sorts, we can now render the judgement $\J$ more correctly.
-We have the sort $(x : \textrm{el}\ A)\,\text{type}$, which is the category of judgements ``--- is a type under the hypothesis that $x$ is an element of $A$''; and can now interpret $\J$ as the judgement
+We have the sort $(x : \textrm{el}\,A)\,\text{type}$, which is the category of judgements ``--- is a type under the hypothesis that $x$ is an element of $A$''; and can now interpret $\J$ as the judgement

 \pgph We may translate the polymorphic presentation of Martin-L\"of type theory into the monomorphic one by encoding the inference rules of the former as higher-order judgements of the latter.
 For instance, consider the hypothetical type constructor $\Phi$ with rules